zackzhuochen/zackzhuochen.github.io/index.md

 ## Research in Progress

 - *Tracks of Division: The Impact of Standard Gauge Railways on National Identity and Ethnic Allegiance in Kenya*
+  - The Third Prize of the Excellent Papers of the *Harare Forum for Africa*, 2025
 - *From Society to State: The Harambee Movement as African Socialism and State-building during the Cold War*
+  - The First Prize of the Excellent Papers of the *Fudan Guowu Gradute Forum*, 2025
 - *Democracy or Ethnicity?
 Federal Demands and Practices of Majimboism in Kenya*
 - *Collective and Township Enterprises: Long-Term Effects of Early Rural Industrial Development in China*